hyosung11/Launch-School/Courses/JS129/Interview/study_guide20220623.md

 student.enrollInCourse('JS120'); // => 'Kim has enrolled in course JS120.'
 ```

 In this example, the `Student` class inherits from the `Person` class.
-That gives student objects access to methods of the `Person` class and extends person objects further by adding a `semester` property and an `enrollInCourse` method.
-Notice that we've reused `Person`'s constructor inside the `Student` constructor, and calling `super` with `name` and `age` since the `Student` constructor expects those arguments.
+That gives student objects access to methods of the `Person` class and *extends* person objects further by adding a `semester` property and an `enrollInCourse` method.
+Notice that we reuse `Person`'s constructor inside the `Student` constructor, and call `super` with `name` and `age` since the `Student` constructor expects those arguments.
 We also assign the `semester` argument to the `semester` property after `super` returns.
 Note that this most recent example *uses class expressions instead of class declarations.*

 ### 4. Code Reuse with Mixins